 Rutabagas are particularly high in antioxidant compounds, which is one reason the rutabaga is a top cancer-fighting food.
-One of these compounds, glucosinolates, are sulfur-containing compounds that have been shown to reduce the growth of cancer.
+One of these compounds, glucosinolate, is a sulfur-containing compound that has been shown to reduce the growth of cancer.

 The glucosinolates in rutabaga remain intact until they are brought into contact with the enzyme myrosinase through the process of chewing.
 Myrosinase then releases glucose and breakdown products, including isothiocyanates, which stimulate programmed cell death in human tumor cells (in vitro and in vivo).

 A man’s risk of developing prostate cancer increases with age, although it can occur any any age.
 Studies suggest that a high-fat diet may increase the risk of prostate cancer and that a diet rich in vegetables, particularly cruciferous vegetables — including broccoli, cabbage, cauliflower, kale, collard greens, mustard greens, horseradish, kohlrabi, Brussels sprouts, broccoli rabe, radishes, turnip, watercress and rutabaga — is associated with a reduced risk of prostate cancer.
-(4)

 2. Improves Digestion and More

 Similar to all its cruciferous cousins, rutabagas are naturally very high in fiber.

 Dietary fiber improves digestion by bulking up the stool and encouraging elimination, so rutabagas can provide natural constipation relief.
-A 2012 study in the World Journal of Gastroenterology showed that dietary fiber intake can obviously increase stool frequency in patients with constipation.
-(5)
+A 2012 study in the World Journal of Gastroenterology showed that dietary fiber intake can increase stool frequency in patients with constipation.

 3. Rich in Potassium